-The event is scheduled for February 23 from 9 AM to 1:30 PM (USA EST) at the Willard Straight Hall Memorial Room.
-This will include a seminar with presentations from a panel of experts (9:00 AM – 11:30 AM) and a poster session (11:30 AM – 1:30 PM), with a maximum of 30 posters.
-We will offer lunch to all participants.
-The agenda is:
+The event was convened on February 23 from 9 AM to 1:30 PM (USA EST) at the Willard Straight Hall Memorial Room.
+This included a seminar with presentations from a panel of experts (9:00 AM – 11:30 AM) and a poster session (11:30 AM – 1:30 PM).
+The agenda was:

 |9:00 AM 11:30 AM||Special Seminar Presentations|

 |9:00||Welcome and introduction to the Special Seminar.
 Osvel Hinojosa-Huerta, Director of the Coastal Solutions Fellows Program, Cornell Lab of Ornithology|

 |9:10||Nature-based solutions for resiliency and adaptation in Latin America.
 Johann Delgado , Cornell Coastal Solutions Fellow, Cornell PhD student in Environmental and Civil Engineering, and co-founder of Adaptation Latin America.
 Diana Ulloa, Cornell Humphrey Fellow and co-founder of Adaptation Latin America.|